Skip to main content

 • Reduce batch size

-• Use data loader's num_workers parameter
+• Use the num_workers parameter of the data loader

 • Enable gradient accumulation